newtheatre/history-project/_shows/16_17/closer.md

     snapshot: sZCD2
     publisher: Impact Nottingham
     author: Yasemin Craggs Mersinoglu
-    title: Closer @ Nottingham New Theatre
+    title: "Closer @ Nottingham New Theatre"
     date: 2016-11-11
     rating: 7/10
     quote: "The manipulation and subsequent guilt or otherwise was portrayed with genuine feeling and each actor’s dedication to the performance was well received by the audience."